BenjaminShinar/Books-Resources/Microsoft Azure Fundamentals/README.md

 - active/standby: two vpn gateways are created, but only one is active, when a failover or maintenance occurs, the standby is promoted and takes care of connections
 - active/active: support of BGP routing protocol, two active vpn gateways, each with a unique public ip address. two separate tunnels to the vpn gateways.
 - ExpressRoute Failover: combining expressRoute as the primary connection, and vpn gateway as the backup.
-- Zone Redundant gatways - spreading the vpn gateways across multiple availability zones, and using gateway SKU and standard public ip address (and not basic public ip address)
+- Zone Redundant gateways - spreading the vpn gateways across multiple availability zones, and using gateway SKU and standard public ip address (and not basic public ip address)

 #### Azure ExpressRoute

 ExpressRoute connects the on-premises networks into the cloud with a expressRoute circuit connectivity provider. the connection can be through vpn, ethernet or any other connection.
-Express Routes has built in redundancy for high avilability
+Express Routes has built in redundancy for high availability

-ExpresRoute can be used for global connectivity, if two datacenters are connected to the microsoft network, they can communicate over this network without going over to the public internet.\
+ExpressRoute can be used for global connectivity, if two data-centers are connected to the microsoft network, they can communicate over this network without going over to the public internet.\
 Using Border Gateway Protocol (BGP) allows for dynamic routing.

 > ExpressRoute supports four models that you can use to connect your on-premises network to the Microsoft cloud:
 >
-> - CloudExchange colocation
+> - CloudExchange collocation
 > - Point-to-point Ethernet connection
 > - Any-to-any connection
 > - Directly from ExpressRoute sites